hpcleuven/VscDocumentation/source/antwerp/gpu_computing_uantwerp.rst

 --------------

-Contact :ref:`the UAntwerp support team <user support VSC>` to get access to the Xeon Phi node.
+Contact :ref:`the UAntwerp support team <user support VSC>` to get access to the GPU node.

 Users of the GPU compute nodes are expected to report back on their experiences.
 We are most interested in users who can also compare with